plibither8/index/README.md

 ### Random Scripts

+* [index](https://github.com/plibither8/index) - 📂 All my repositories and projects I have worked on, indexed.
+Also contains code to generate the README file
 * [periodic-table-words--javascript](https://github.com/plibither8/periodic-table-words--javascript) - Program written in NodeJS to determine whether a given string can be formed by some combination of the symbols of elements of the periodic table.
 * [periodic-table-words--python](https://github.com/plibither8/periodic-table-words--python) - Program written in Python to determine whether a given string can be formed by some combination of the symbols of elements of the periodic table.